 Role of Attorney at Student Disciplinary Hearings

-Most schools in Massachusetts attempt to limit the roles that lawyers play in disciplinary hearings for students.
+Most schools attempt to limit the roles that lawyers play in disciplinary hearings for students.
 In many cases, there will be an informal hearing or conference at which the student can accept or deny the charges against him or her and possibly request a formal hearing to fight the allegations.
 These "hearings" typically happen very quickly, before the student realizes that he or she should consult an attorney.
 Students have several rights during this process, including the rights to review any documents or evidence, challenge any evidence or testimony presented at a formal hearing, question witnesses who testify against the student, and call witnesses to testify on the student's behalf.
 Additionally, the student can also testify on his or her own behalf.

 Possible Punishments Resulting from Student Disciplinary Hearings

-A student could face any one of several sanctions if the college or university finds him or her responsible for an alleged violation.
+A student could face any one of several sanctions if the school finds him or her responsible for an alleged violation.
 These can include a warning, written reprimand, suspension, loss of campus housing, mandatory counseling, athletic suspension, and expulsion.
 Holly Lynch Law has experience in reducing punishments and having suspensions overturned.